 Anyone can be successful in this highly popular class.
 If students enjoy working with their hands, this class is a great choice.
 Students will learn basic hand-building clay techniques as well as glazing and other finishing processes.
 Completing a variety of projects using different mediums, students will learn how to make sculptures and ceramic pottery using the elements and principles of 3D design.
 Students will also explore works created by sculptors and potters through the ages.
+Fee: \$35-47

-SCULPTURE AND CERAMICS II
+SCULPTURE AND CERAMICSII

+Grade Level: 10, 11, 12

-Course Credit: 1 credit, two semesters Prerequisite: Sculpture and Ceramics I
+Course Credit: 1 credit, two semesters

+Prerequisite: Sculpture and Ceramics I

-This course emphasizes self-expression and interpreting what an individual's art says about them while honing personal technique and design skills.
-Students will be introduced to new mediums as well as new techniques.
-Students will learn how to throw on a potter's wheel to create a variety of functional vessels.
+This course emphasizes self-expression and interpreting what an individual's art says about them.
+Students will hone in on personal technique and design skills, while still learning new techniques and working with new mediums.
+Students will be introduced to the pottery wheel to create a variety of functional vessels.
 Students will also be exploring advanced hand-building and finishing techniques.
-We will continue to explore the history of sculptures, sculptors and functional pottery.
+We will continue to explore historical and current three-dimensional artwork, artists, materials, and techniques.
+Fee: \$35-\$47

-SCULPTURE AND CERAMICS III
+SCULPTURE AND CERAMICSIII

+Grade Level: 11, 12

-Course Credit: 1 credit, two semesters Prerequisite: Sculpture and Ceramics II
+Course Credit: 1 credit, two semesters

+Prerequisite: Sculpture and Ceramics II

-Students have already learned many sculpture techniques and have started to create your own style.
-This year students will be developing their voices while creating their work.
-Using prompts given by the instructor, students will have the freedom to design and create solutions in the method that expresses their artistic styles.
-They will also continue to advance their skills using the potter's wheel.
-Students will explore the history of art as it applies to their personal style and choice of medium.
+Students have already learned many sculptural and functional techniques and have started to create their own style.
+This year students will be developing their voices through research and the creation of their artwork.
+Using prompts given by the instructor, students will design and create solutions in the method and material that best expresses their artistic styles.
+They will also continue to advance their skills using the pottery wheel.
+Students will explore the historical and current art as it applies to their personal style and choice of medium.
+Fee: \$35-\$47

-SCULPTURE AND CERAMICS IV
+SCULPTURE AND CERAMICSIV

+Grade Level: 12

-Course Credit: 1 credit, two semesters Prerequisite: Sculpture and Ceramics III
+Course Credit: 1 credit, two semesters

+Prerequisite: Sculpture and Ceramics III

 Using prior knowledge from previous sculpture classes, students will continue their study of three-dimensional design creating a compilation of both ceramic and sculptural artworks for a final portfolio.
 Students will concentrate on defining their visual voice by creating artworks of personal focus as well as projects showing a breadth of student's abilities with subject, processes, and materials.
+Fee: \$40-\$53

-AP STUDIO ART: 3D DESIGN
+AP ART STUDIO 3D DESIGN \\

+Grade Level: 12

+Course Credit: 1 credit, two semesters

 Prerequisite: Sculpture and Ceramics III and teacher recommendation